ontimize/ontimize-boot/_pages/basics_autoconfigurators.md

 | engine | *odms* | Indicates the engine that will be used for the DMS system.
 Ontimize has an implementation of an engine, whose value is *odms*. |
 | base-path | *String* | The path where the DMS files will be stored |

 The configuration of DMS system is done by setting up the necessary DAOs for that system.
-To see the configuration, see [this link](/ontimize-boot/v3/basics/dms/).
+To see the configuration, check [this link](/ontimize-boot/v3/basics/dms/).

 **Example**
 ```yaml